-9.34.1 Financial interests
+9.4.1 Financial interests

-It is the fundamental a statutory obligation and duty of an-Elected Members and committee members of the Council to vote on every item of business discussed at meetings of the Council or a committee (with delegated authority).
-However, an Elected Member or a committee member may be prohibited excluded from presiding and voting in the meeting if that Elected Member person, or a person that is closely associated person to them, has a direct or indirect financial interest in the subject under discussion.
+It is a statutory obligation and duty of Elected Members and committee members to vote on every item of business discussed at meetings of Council or a committee (with delegated authority).
+However, an Elected Member or a committee member may be excluded from presiding and voting in the meeting if that person, or a person that is closely associated to them, has a direct or indirect financial interest in the subject under discussion.

-Elected Member's aAttention is drawn to Division 6 Disclosure of Financial Interests of Part 5 of the Local Government Act 1995 which details disclosure of financial interests in matters affecting local government decisions.
+Attention is drawn to Division 6 of Part 5 of the Act which details disclosure of financial interests in matters affecting local government decisions.
 This division defines financial interests, closely associated persons, and interests that need not be disclosed by Elected Members and committee members.

-An Elected Member A member who has an interest in any matter to be discussed at a Council or Committee meeting that will be attended by that Elected Member member must disclose the nature of the interest:
+A member who has an interest in any matter to be discussed at a Council or Committee meeting that will be attended by that member must disclose the nature of the interest: